Efficient representation of spatio-temporal data using cylindrical shearlets: An application to dynamic tomography

 We report numerical error metrics in Table~\ref{tab:errors}.
 Specifically, we computed the Peak-Signal-to-Noise-Ratio (PSNR) comparing the whole 4d reconstruction to the known ground truth.
 In addition, we used the recently introduced Haar-wavelet Perceptual Similarity Index (HPSI)~\cite{reisenhofer2018}, originally proposed for images (i.e., 2d data) and here adapted to handle our higher dimensional data: namely, for each value of $t$, we compare the central slice to the central slice of the ground truth and report the mean value across all time frames.
 Finally, we compute the 3d Structural SIMilarity index (SSIM) \cite{wang2004image} which we also average across all time frames.
 This last error metric is arguably the most faithful among those in Table~\ref{tab:errors} as it considers the whole 4d data (unlike HPSI) and, to an extent, the geometry (unlike PSNR).

-Results show that overall regularization based on cylindrical shearlet yields a superior reconstruction performance both in terms of visual quality and quantitative performance metrics.
-Visual differences in reconstruction are more pronounced for sparse projections (see Fig.~\ref{fig:30anglesrecn}, and middle and right columns of Fig.~\ref{fig:t4recn}) than for denser ones (Fig.~\ref{fig:t4recn}, left column).
-In particular, cylindrical shearlet reconstructions are consistently superior at suppressing noise without producing excessive blur near edges while wavelet regularized solutions are notably noisier.
+Results show that overall regularization based on cylindrical shearlet yields a better reconstruction performance both in terms of visual quality and quantitative performance metrics.
+Visual differences in the reconstructions are more pronounced for sparse projections (see Fig.~\ref{fig:30anglesrecn}, and the two rightmost columns of Fig.~\ref{fig:t4recn}) than for denser ones (Fig.~\ref{fig:t4recn}, left columns).
+In particular, cylindrical shearlet reconstructions are consistently better at suppressing noise without producing excessive blur near edges while wavelet regularized solutions are notably noisier.
 Indeed, wavelet-based reconstructions suffer from salt-and-pepper-like noise where the attenuation level is strongly under- or overestimated in some points (see for example center row of Fig.~\ref{fig:t4recn} or \ref{fig:t4dif}).
 The outer shell of the phantom is relatively well reconstructed by both regularized approaches.

-Quantitative error measures in Table~\ref{tab:errors} show that cylindrical shearlets are superior under all the error metrics.
-Even the worst cylindrical shearlet results (30 projections) appear to outperform the best wavelet results (90 projections) based on these metrics (except for SSIM in 30 vs 90 projection case).
-We explain this behavior with the superior approximation properties of cylindrical shearlets that are manifested by their improved noise suppression as compared to wavelets.
+Quantitative error measures in Table~\ref{tab:errors} show that cylindrical shearlets are better performing under all the error metrics.
+Even with just 30 projections, the cylindrical shearlet reconstruction outperforms the best wavelet reconstruction (90 projections) based on most of these metrics.
+We explain this behavior with the superior approximation properties of cylindrical shearlets, as shown above in Theorem~\ref{mainTheo}, that are manifested by their improved noise suppression as compared to wavelets.
+We also observe that cylindrical shearlets-based reconstructions are highly consistent across the number of projections; that is, reducing the number of projections does not result in a significant worsening of reconstruction (the PSNR drops less than 2dB as the number of projection goes from 90 to 24) and visual quality.
+By contrast, wavelet-based reconstructions degrade rapidly as the number of projects decreases (the PSNR drops by over 2 dBs as the number of projections go from 24 to 30) and visual inspection shows the appearance of salt-and-pepper-like artefacts.